ssazam/ssazam.github.io/experience.md

   <li class="resume-li">Federated Learning with Differential Privacy for End-to-End Speech Recognition <button type="button" class="collapsible">[details]</button></li>
     <div class="collapsible-details">
-    We work on first steps towards having on-device training for ASR with federated learning and privacy preservation to deliver privacy to users and improve ASR with using more data / context from on-device training (see <a href="/publications/#p1">Publications - P1</a>).
+    We work on first steps towards having on-device training for ASR with federated learning and privacy preservation to deliver privacy to users and improve ASR with using more data / context from on-device training (see Publications - <a href="/publications/#p1">P1</a>, <a href="/publications/#w2">W2</a>).
     </div>
 </ul>